 We draw attention to Note 1 in the financial report, which describes the principal conditions that raise doubts about the entity's ability to continue as a going concern.
-These events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
-Our opinion is not modified in respect of this matter.
+These events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Consolidated Entity's ability to continue is not modified in respect of this matter.